-The Designated Governors for Safeguarding at this school are Emily Stephens and Hannah Straine-Francis and can be contacted on the following governor email: governors.sthelensprimary@gmail.com
+The Designated Governor/s for Safeguarding at this school is Fran Clarke and can be contacted on the following email Fran Clarke Fran.Clarke@sgmail.org.uk.

 The responsibilities of governing bodies, proprietors and management committees are outlined in part two of Keeping Children Safe in Education 2021.